-ME resets and restarts to full functionality level or Airplane mode, depending on given <fun> value. "^SYSSTART" URC indicates that the ME is ready to operate.
+1 ME resets and restarts to full functionality level or Airplane mode, depending on given <fun> value. "^SYSSTART" URC indicates that the ME is ready to operate.

 Note: Autobaud mode (see AT+IPR) requires an "AT" or "at" string be given after restart.
 This enables the ME to detect the bit rate set in the TE.
-After detecting the bit rate the ME will send the "^SYSSTART" URC.
+After detecting the bit rate the ME will send the "SYSSTART" URC.

-<power_mode>(num)</power_mode>

-1 ME is switched on
+ME is switched on Airplane mode

-2 Invalid mode

-4 Airplane mode

-<stk_mode>(num)</stk_mode>
+<STK_mode>(num)

 0 Deprecated.
-See above <fun> value 6.</fun>
+See above <fun> value 6.

 6 Deprecated.
-See above <fun> value 6.</fun>
+See above < fun> value 6.

 7 Reserved for future use.

 8 Reserved for future use.

-2.9 AT^SMSO Switch Off BGS5
+2.8 AT^SMSO Switch Off ELS61-E

-AT^SMSO initiates BGS5's power-off procedure.
+AT^SMSO initiates ELS61-E's power-off procedure.
 Do not send any other AT command after this.

 Low level of the ME's V180 signal and the URC "^SHUTDOWN" notify that the procedure has completed and the ME has entered the POWER DOWN mode.
 Therefore, be sure not to disconnect the operating voltage until the V180 signal has gone low and until the URC "^SHUTDOWN" is displayed.
 Otherwise, you run the risk of losing data.
 For further details on how to turn off the ME refer to [2].
-If a fast switch off (see parameter <fso> in AT^SCFG) is enabled, there is no reply like OK, ERROR or any "^SHUTDOWN" URC.
+If a fast switch off (<fso>="fast")is used, there is no reply like OK, ERROR or any "^SHUTDOWN" URC.